 El Morro Castle

-Later in the 18th century Cuba was returned to Spain.
+Later in the 18th century, Cuba was returned to Spain.
 The Spanish then built San Carlos de La Cabaña Castle on the hills east of the fort to prevent a successful siege like in 1762.
-Up until that new fort was built El Morro Castle was the strongest defense of Havana.
+Up until that new fort was built, El Morro Castle was the strongest defense of Havana.

-On the harbor side of the fort, built directly next to it, lies the Battery of the 12 Apostles, a crescent shaped fortification equipped with 12 large cannons.
+On the harbor side of the fort, built directly next to it, lies the Battery of the 12 Apostles, a crescent-shaped fortification equipped with 12 large cannons.

 The lighthouse at the northwestern end was built during the 19th century.

-At present El Morro Castle is used as a museum and can be visited for a small fee.
-The modern building on top of the castle is used by the Port Authority.
+Today, El Morro Castle is a museum open to the public for a small fee.
+The modern building atop the castle is used by the Port Authority.
+A great fort in a fantastic location offering beautiful views over the city.

 Gallery